-Drivers who have not driven on the track for 12 Months prior, this may include out of town drivers from the host country who have not driven on the track The host track has the ability to run events as they wish open to all drivers up to 6 days before registration day.
-Any drivers who have run on the track either during an
+Drivers who have not driven on the track for 12 Months prior, this may include out of town drivers from the host country who have not driven the track

+The host track has the ability to run events as they wish open to all drivers up to 6 days before registration day.
+Any drivers who have run on the track either during an event or attending a private practice session cannot use the international practice sessions.
 The host track must keep a register of all drivers who use the track for preceding year, they need only register once.